Knave of Hearts (Alice's Adventures in Wonderland): The Knave in adaptations

+Disney version

+The Knave of Hearts appears briefly in the lineup of card soldiers as the Jack.
+Alice is put on trial by the Queen of Hearts when the Cheshire Cat made the flamingo she was using to turn her upside down to frames Alice instead of the Knave of Hearts being put on trial for stealing tarts made by the Queen.

 Tim Burton's Alice in Wonderland

 Crispin Glover played the Knave of Hearts in the 2010 Tim Burton film Alice in Wonderland.

 His real name is given as Ilosovic Stayne who has a very tall appearance and wears a heart shaped eye patch covering his scarred left eye.

 In the film, the relationship between the Knave and the Red Queen serves more as the Knave being the Queen's personal assassin.
 However, much like the other servants of the Queen, Stayne secretly hates her though he plays on her insecurities to secure his position.

 During the fight between the Red Queen's army and the White Queen's, the Knave of Hearts fights against the Mad Hatter.
 After the Jabberwocky is slain by Alice, Stayne is also exiled to Outland with the Red Queen.
 He tries to kill the Red Queen only to be thwarted by Mad Hatter.
 As both of them are dragged to their exile, the Red Queen shouted "He tried to kill me" while the Knave of Hearts begged the White Queen to kill him.

 He is also a major villain in the video game adaptation of the film and the second boss.

 In the sequel Alice Through the Looking Glass, the Knave's skeleton is seen implying that he got his wish to die.
+At one point, a weakened Time asked the Knave's skeleton what the Red Queen did to him.